 After considering the use of the premise and the occupants within the block, the consequences for life safety in the event of a fire would be slight harm.
-This is because, the flats have FD30s composite entrance doors, smoke detection to a minimum of LD3 in all flats, two final exit doors and a stay put unless fire strategy is in place.
+This is because, all flats have FD30s entrance doors, smoke detection to a minimum of LD3 standard and a stay put unless fire strategy is in place.